This policy outlines the process for resolving reports of prohibited conduct against faculty.

 In keeping with Dartmouth's educational mission and commitment to foster a learning, living, and working environment free from discrimination and harassment, this process also pertains to acts of Prohibited Conduct that may fall outside of the jurisdiction set forth in the May 2020 Title IX regulations, including additional forms of sexual and gender-based harassment, as well as conduct that occurs outside the United States, but still within an Education Program or Activity.
 Conduct outside of the United States, may include, for example, Dartmouth-sponsored, Dartmouth-funded or otherwise Dartmouth-supported study abroad.
 Under limited circumstances, this process may apply to instances in which the conduct occurred outside of the Education Program or Activity.

 The nature of the conduct alleged, and the geographic location in which it occurs, may impact the nature of the hearing used in the formal resolution process, as set forth in the relevant processes for resolving reports.
-Where the reported conduct falls within the Title IX regulations, the hearing process includes cross-examination by the party's advisor and limitations on the use of statements that have not been subject to cross-examination (Title IX Hearing Process).
+Where the reported conduct falls within the Title IX regulations, the hearing process includes cross-examination by the party's advisor (Title IX Hearing Process).
 Where the reported conduct falls outside of Title IX jurisdiction, the hearing process provides the parties with the opportunity to submit questions through the Hearing Coordinator and Chair of the Hearing Panel, and the Hearing Panel may consider any information provided in the final investigation report that the Hearing Panel finds reliable and credible (Other Prohibited Conduct Hearing Process).

 Any individual, regardless of affiliation with Dartmouth, may report Prohibited Conduct or participate in an investigation as a Reporting Party or witness.